 This position will remain open until a suitable candidate is identified.

-This is a 100% contract position for one (1) year, with the possibility to extend and or career conversion.
+2 positions.
+100% career appointment & 100% contract position for one (1) year, with the possibility to extend and or career conversion.

 Technical leader who provides labor relations guidance to all levels within the organization, utilizing specialized labor relations expertise within area of responsibility to resolve highly complex issues in creative and effective ways.
 Internal and external contacts often pertain to significant labor relations programs and objectives.
 Normally receives little direction on assignments.
 Serves in a lead capacity, providing guidance to other professionals in department.